BurnySc2/obfuscate-python-sc2/README.md

 - Does not work with f strings

-- All bot files need to be in the same folder (there have to be no sub folders in "mybot" folder)

-- There may be some enums of the python-sc2 library not being taken care of.
+- There may be some variables of the python-sc2 library not being taken care of, especially variables from protobuf, e.g. unit._proto.movement_speed.
+Just add these variables to `plain_names` in opy_config_default.txt